ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

                     "This is the news letter content"));
         });
 ```
-The reason we have `.Retry()` before `.Concurrent()`, is to prevent locking one of the 16 message handler slots while waiting to retry.

 #### `.ConcurrentFireAndForget()`
 `.ConcurrentFireAndForget()` is roughly the same as `.SoftFireAndForget().Concurrent()` - feedback can't pass through, but for scenarios where performance is very important, `.ConcurrentFireAndForget()` has smaller overhead.